johannah/iclr-2020-workshop/index.md

 #  Thank you for joining the 1st AI for Earth Sciences workshop virtually at ICLR and making it a success in these challenging times!!

----
-## *For those who missed our AI for Earth Sciences workshop, you can catch the recorded webinar, papers and videos below*
----

 ## Announcements

 AI for Earth Sciences will also be joining Tackling Climate Change with ML on the 29th of April for a Climate Science and Adaptation Day between 7am-12.30pm for sessions on Climate Change Adaptability, Emulators and Forecasting, [click here](https://us02web.zoom.us/meeting/register/tZMlcuGhqj0vEtQuHyCKF-IuCaFGH8la7eUR) for zoom registration details and [click here](https://www.climatechange.ai/ICLR2020_workshop#clisciadapt-day) for the schedule.
 You may use our slack channel ai4earth, #askauthor for Q/A

+---
+## *For those who missed our workshop, you can catch the full recorded webinar, papers & presentations below*
+---

 # Livestream

 <div id="presentation-embed-38926826"></div>